Skip to content

 World Position: 33

-Transport within the city may prove challenging due to congestion, but with other transport options like the mini-bus commonly known as a matatu, and boda-boda motorcycle taxi, one can enjoy a different mode of transport.
+Transport within the city may prove challenging due to congestion.
+Still, with other transportation options, such as the mini-bus commonly known as a matatu, and the boda-boda motorcycle taxi, one can enjoy a different mode of transportation.

 As one of the cheapest countries to live and work, Kenya offers plenty of time to do what you love.